 They may be built around research and development periods, or the creating and presenting of new work.
 We are interested in funding those programmes that most clearly support artists to thrive on their own terms.

 Arts organisations can apply for over £10,000 to deliver development programmes starting from January 2020.
-There is no upper limit, but we expect to fund approximately ten organisations to deliver development programmes in 2020, with an average grant of £30,000.
+There is no upper limit, but we expect to fund approximately 10 organisations to deliver development programmes in 2020, with an average grant of £30,000.

-We ask that organisations to show an in-kind contribution of at least 10% in the budget and the request to us should not contain more than 10% of overheads.
+We ask organisations to show an in-kind contribution of at least 10% in the budget and the request to us should not contain more than 10% of overheads.

 Time frames and deadlines for 2019: